“Don’t count the days. Make the days count.”

-If there is one thing I’m glad about the whole COVID situation, is discovering my beautiful province!
-Last week, my friends and I went on a road trip to Gaspesie, which in normal circumstances would have never happened!
-The world is so big, and there are so many places on my bucket list.
-I never thought about discovering Quebec.
+If there’s one thing I’m grateful for in the midst of the COVID-19 situation, it’s discovering the beauty of my home province!
+Last week, my friends and I embarked on a road trip to Gaspésie – a trip that, under normal circumstances, may have never happened.
+The world is a vast and wondrous place, with so many destinations on my bucket list.
+But until recently, I had never considered exploring Quebec.

-You can spend the night in different inns on the road, but given today’s conditions, I would maybe suggest reserving everything beforehand, especially in cities such as Gaspé, Percé, and Carleton-sur-mer.
-We personally reserved everything 2 months in advance to make sure we had no surprises.
-I spoke to a few people that told us they were not able to book any hotels or inns 2-3 weeks before their vacation and had to camp on-site (which could be extremely fun if you are into camping!).
+While there are different inns available along the road, given the current conditions, it’s best to reserve everything beforehand.
+This is especially important if you plan to stay in popular cities like Gaspé, Percé, and Carleton-sur-mer.
+To avoid any surprises, we personally reserved everything two months in advance.
+Some people we spoke to were unable to book any hotels or inns just two to three weeks before their vacation and had to camp on-site (which can be a fun option if you’re into camping!).

 I hope you enjoyed this first article and can’t wait to tell you more!

 Until next time,